pebreo/pebreo.github.io/midgame/part3-polyamory.md

 Why does it matter and is there acsolution?

+The first stop on this journey is introspection.
+Can you be brutally honest with yourself about your desires and limitations?
+For many, it is no.

+Next comes the crucial exit –  honesty with your partner(s).
+Can you have suncomfortable conversations with your partner(s)?
+Can you listen not just to their words, but the underlying anxieties they might mask?
+Again, for many people it's no.

+Not everyone has the time, resources, or background (biological, cultural, etc) for polyamory / ENM.
+There's no shame in that.
+It's about understanding your own emotional toolkit and if it has the wrenches needed to navigate the complexities of non-monogamy.

 ## Hume's Gullitine, or, cut the bullshit
 Hume's Gullotine.
 Is divorce happening?
 It ought to stop.